sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 + = Base.:+
 ```

 If we recall, we can use Unicode characters as variable names in Julia.
-Of course, it's tedious to always refer to a Unicode character cheatsheet, copy and then paste the required character.
-With Julia, we can simply use the backslash `\` character followed by the character name we're looking for, and hit <kbd>TAB</kbd>.
+Of course, it's tedious to always refer to a Unicode character cheat sheet and copy and paste the required character.
+With Julia, we can simply use the backslash `\` character followed by the character name we're looking for and hit <kbd>TAB</kbd>.
 This will automatically insert the Unicode character:

 ##### **Code**
 ```Julia